Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: A Complex Project as a Game: a Formal Model

 In the project salary model the agents are interested in earning as much money as possible.
-The hourly salary model represents a different environment in which agents perhaps work on many projects simultaneously; thus the agents are interested in having maximal salary per time unit (thus e.g. an agent prefers to work $t_i = 1$ time unit with a salary $\salary_i=3$ to working $t_i = 2$ time units with a salary $\salary_i=2$).
+The hourly salary model represents agents who are interested in having the highest possible hourly wage; thus, e.g., an agent prefers to work $t_i = 1$ time unit with a salary $\salary_i=3$ to working $t_i = 2$ time units with a salary $\salary_i=2$.

 Different schedules might result in different completion times of the project.
-If the schedule results in a completion time that is satisfactory for the project issuer we say that the schedule is \emph{feasible}.
-Of course for some coalitions, there might not exist a feasible schedule (e.g., if the coalition members are lacking certain critical skills).
+If the schedule results in a completion time that is satisfactory for the client, we say that the schedule is \emph{feasible}.
+For some teams there might not exist a feasible schedule (e.g., if the members lack certain skills).
 We assume that there is an oracle that can answer whether a given schedule is feasible or not.
-This very general setting can be specified by providing concrete models for the oracle.
-For instance, in Section~\ref{sec:findingFeasible} we show that by specifying an oracle, our results can be applied to two different problems known in the literature: the commodity auctions and the path auctions.
-In Section~\ref{sec:findingFeasible} we also show how to replace the general oracle with a new concrete scheduling model.
+This very general setting can be instantiated by providing a concrete oracle.
+For instance, in Appendix~\ref{sec:findingFeasible} we show that by appropriately specifying the oracle, our results can be applied to commodity auctions and to path auctions.
+We also show there how to replace the general oracle with a concrete scheduling model.